jeffreyren1/daily-arXiv-ai-enhanced/README.md

 8. You can manually click **Run workflow** to test if it works well (it may takes about one hour).
 By default, this action will automatically run every day You can modify it in `.github/workflows/run.yml`
-1. If you wish to modify the content in `README.md`, do not directly edit README.md.
-You should edit `template.md`.

 ## To-do list